Daniel-Ignacio-Nieto/Daniel-Ignacio-Nieto/README.md

 # <img align="left" width="70px" src="HenryMang.png" />Henry Manager

-## A very complete web platform that provides great management and administration in the Henry company, as well as helping students throughout the bootcamp.
+## A very complete web platform that provides great management and administration in the Henry company🚀, as well as helping students throughout the bootcamp.

 <img width="70%" src="HenryAppPortada.jpg" />